Generation & Spatial Topology Screening

 Cluster Optimization (Topology-Driven)

-Selected 8-turbine cluster within hexagonal grid showing optimized floating wind layout based on connectivity and feasibility metrics
+Selected 8-turbine cluster within hexagonal grid showing selected floating wind layout based on connectivity and feasibility metrics

 Methodology